Career prospects

 Language professionals – featuring Hazel Brugger (in German, with English subtitles)

-The career opportunities for graduates with a BA in Applied Languages are very diverse.
+The career opportunities for graduates with a BA in Multilingual Communication are very diverse.
 Depending on where your interests and strengths lie, you can gain a foothold in a wide range of areas.
 Whether you work as a mediator or translator between cultures and languages, as a communicator in the international business world, as a designer of visual user interfaces, as a writer of user manuals, as a usability expert, as a subtitler of films and television programmes or as a translation project manager – your primary role is to ensure understanding and communication.

 Graduates at work